-• Components will be hot if the traction unit has been running.
+Components will be hot if the traction unit has been running.
+If you touch hot components you may be burned.

-• Touching hot components can cause burns.

-- Allow the traction unit to cool before performing maintenance or touching any components. - 4.
-Place a pan under the oil drain tube (Fig. 25). - 5.
-Loosen the clamp and remove the plug (Fig. 25). - 6.
-When the oil has drained completely, replace the plug and tighten the clamp.
+Allow the traction unit to cool before performing maintenance or touching components under the hood.

+- 4. Place a pan under the oil drain tube (Fig. 25). - 5.
+Loosen the clamp and remove the plug (Fig. 25).

+6. When the oil has drained completely, replace the plug and tighten the clamp.